rust-stuco/lectures/week6/slides.md

 # Crate

-There are two types of crates: a _binary_ crate or a _library_ crate.
+There are two types of crates: binary crates and library crates.

-* A binary crate is a program you can compile to an executable that contains a `main` function
+* A binary crate can be compiled to an executable
+    * Contains a `main` function
-    * These executables can be run, like a command-line program or server
+    * Examples include command-line utilities or servers
 * A library crate has no `main` function, and does not compile to an executable
     * Defines functionality intended to be shared with multiple projects
-* There is also a special crate called the _crate root_
+* Each crate also has a file referred to as the _crate root_
-    * _The Rust compiler looks at this first, and it makes up the root module of the crate (more on modules later!)_
+    * _The Rust compiler looks at this file first, and it is also the root module of the crate (more on modules later!)_

 ---